 Before joining GSC, she spent nearly 20 years working the NHS, starting off working the laboratory at The Royal Surrey Hospital and ending up as a Medical Secretary at Haslemere Hospital – with a few different roles and departments in between.
 It was just a slightly different type of drama!

 Indiana Lown-Collins - Assistant Producer/Director & Education Facilitator

 Favourite biscuit: Chocolate Hobnob with a thin layer of ‘just been dunked in tea’ so the chocolate is slightly melted!

 First single you bought?
 Beyoncé ft Jay Z - Crazy in Love

 Muesli or bacon roll?
 Always bacon roll.
 I don’t think muesli should even exist!

 Guildford Shakespeare Company holds a very special place in Indiana’s heart.
 She started volunteering in 2012 as a member of FOH and fell in love with the company and their powerful productions.
 In 2019 Indiana became the Assistant Producer and Director for GSC.
-She’s worked as Associate director on Macbeth 2019 and as Assistant director on All’s Well that ends well, The Merry Wives of Windsor, Twelfth Night, Measure for Measure, Alice in Wonderland, Robin Hood, Romeo & Juliet and Alice in Wonderland.
+She’s worked as Associate director on Macbeth 2019 and as Assistant director on All’s Well that ends well, The Merry Wives of Windsor, Twelfth Night, Measure for Measure, Alice in Wonderland, Robin Hood, Romeo & Juliet and The Legend of King Arthur.